4 Best Tennis Racquets for Control (2022)

 Who’s This Racquet For

-If you’re an aggressive all-court player who’s looking for the most control-oriented racquet in the Gravity line-up, then considering the Gravity Pro 2021 is worth it.
+If you’re an aggressive all-court player who’s looking for the most control-oriented racquet in the Gravity line-up, then considering the Head Gravity Pro 2021 is worth it.

 If you are suffering from any wrist or elbow injury and any kind of discomfort then considering this racquet or playing with this racquet is a option for you.
 All Gravity 2021 racquets are so arm-friendly due to their low, stiffer frames.